m92vyas/llm-reader/README.md

 ---

 ### To Scrape and Crawl without getting Blocked:
 - You can use [this guide](Cheaper_Alternative.md) for the most performant and affordable option compared to solutions like Firecrawl.
-Pay-As-You-Go Pricing with good performance and rates cheaper than Firecrawl.
+- It shows an option to get Pay-As-You-Go Pricing with good performance and rates cheaper than Firecrawl.
 You will save in your subscription cost and also in downstream LLM usage cost.

 ---